cubesatlab/cubedos/README.md

 + `doc`: The documentation of CubedOS.

-+ `LineRider`: A sample application using the STMF4DISCOVERY platform demonstrate some of CubedOS's abilities.
++ `LineRider`: A sample application using the STMF4-discovery platform to demonstrate some of CubedOS's abilities.
+Specifically the program controls a simple robot that uses optical sensors to follow a black line drawn on a light, concrete floor.
+This is an adaptation of a lab assignment used in the electro-mechanical program at Vermont Technical College.

 + `PingPong`: A sample application that where two modules send messages back and forth indefinitely.
 It is the "Hello, World" application of message passing!
 We use this to evaluate